merlos/cedula-panama/README.md

 # Validador Javascript de cédulas de Panamá / _Javascript validator for the Panamenian id cedula_
 Valida si una cadena texto es una cédula panameña válida.
 El validador se puede utilizar para validar una cédula completa o para validar el formato  mientras un usuario escribe en un campo de texto.

 Validates if a string is a valid Panamenian cedula.
-The validator can be used either for checking a complete string or for testing if it is valid the format while typing in an input box.
+The validator can be used either for checking a complete string or for testing while typing in an input box if it is a valid cedula format.

 ## Instalación / _Installation_